Minimizing waste, maximizing resources

 We accelerated our efforts in 2020 by establishing a cross-sector Re-use department, dedicated to driving material re-use on a global scale.

 Building a re-use mindset and embedding it into normal ways of working is critical to achieving re-use and preventing scrap.
 Through the modular design of our products and their components, we make sure that worn parts and components can be replaced as a single unit.
 By ensuring commonality in the parts design process, a part can be used in multiple contexts in a product and even in future product generations.
 This key element of preventing waste will help us meet our long-term goals.

 Embedding a circular economy approach in our way of working and thinking will enable us to meet our waste reduction goals and we already have a number of initiatives resulting in positive change.

-For example, the Return4Reuse program focuses on the reuse of materials used to pack and transport parts between the field and our factories.
-In 2019, we reused around 1.5 million kg of materials, so preventing it from ending up as waste.
-Our As-new program aims to prevent unnecessary waste by remanufacturing used system parts, which are then qualified to the same standard as new parts.
+Our As-New program aims to prevent unnecessary waste by remanufacturing used system parts, which are then qualified to the same standard as new parts.